Do fish sleep? Simply put, yes fish sleep. But, it’s not the same as how you and I sleep. And not all fish sleep in the same way.

 Fish don’t roll up in a blanket and start snoring like we do, but they still show behaviors that count as sleeping.

-Fish lie on the bottom, in a plant or hover almost motionless when they’re sleeping.
+When fish sleep, they lie on the bottom, in a plant or hover almost motionless when they’re sleeping.

-They stop swimming, or swim very little, and stop eating.
+A sleeping fish will stop swimming, or swim very little, and stop eating.

 You Can Wake Them Up